Albert Read (executive)

-Albert Read is the managing director of Condé Nast Britain, overseeing titles and businesses including British Vogue, GQ, Vanity Fair, GQ Style, Tatler, Condé Nast Traveller, Glamour, Wired UK, Love, House & Garden, World of Interiors, and Condé Nast Johansens.
+Albert Read is the Executive Chairman of The Evening Standard and former managing director of Condé Nast Britain, overseeing titles and businesses including British Vogue, GQ, Vanity Fair, GQ Style, Tatler, Condé Nast Traveller, Glamour, Wired UK, Love, House & Garden and World of Interiors.

 Read was previously a journalist, before moving into a business role at Conde Nast.
 From 2006 onwards Read played a pivotal role in managing Conde Nast's business interests in the UK and internationally.

-He has served as the managing director of Condé Nast Britain since 2017.

-Albert Read is also the author of The Imagination Muscle, published by Little Brown in the UK in March 2023.